 Everyone in your organization who uses dbt Cloud must refresh the IDE before starting work again.
 It should refresh in less than a minute.

-About your credentials
+Configure your credentials

 When you update the Databricks connection in dbt Cloud, your team will not lose their credentials.
 This makes migrating easier since it only requires you to delete the Databricks connection and re-add the cluster or endpoint information.